bohemicastudio/bohemica-studio-website/README.md

 **And why did we do it this way?
 Well, for once it all works as it should and it was fun doing things differently!**

 Just a bit on the UI/UX: the page is fairly long in order to fit necessary information without being too condensed and have enough whitespace.
-Also, users are likely to scroll quickly through and/or stop at the section that interests them – either visually or context-wise.
+Also, users are likely to scroll quickly through and/or stop at the section that interests them – either visually or context-wise (like with newspaper or magazine).
 Lastly, the website was designed as a single-page application (SPA), so there is no need to switch between pages.
 All new content is loaded dynamically.

 ## Summmary